lolo298/UnderDice/README.md

 # UnderDice

-UnderDice is a simple dice-rolling game built with Three.js and Vite.
+UnderDice is a simple dice-rolling game built with Three.js and Vite. <br />
-The game is available at [https://under-dice.vercel.app/](https://under-dice.vercel.app/).
+The game is available at [https://under-dice.vercel.app/](https://under-dice.vercel.app/).<br />
+The git is available at [https://github.com/lolo298/UnderDice](https://github.com/lolo298/UnderDice).

 ## Launching dev version of UnderDice with Vite